stonemjs/docs/src/docs/architecture/blueprint.md

 ### Core Namespaces

 Here’s a list of common built-in namespaces under `stone.*`.
-This list is **not exhaustive** — each module can define its own.
+This list is **not exhaustive**, each module can define its own.

 | Namespace                                   | Dimension      | Purpose                            |
 | ------------------------------------------- | -------------- | ---------------------------------- |